ReinProject/python-rein/doc/HOWTO-setup-rein.md

 ##Introduction

 Rein is a new decentralized labor market that provides a safe and easy way to earn Bitcoin and to obtain services from professionals globally.
-It simplifies the process of entering into a digitally-signed contract and behaving honestly to get what they want.
-Currently, as Rein is still in alpha, the process requires use of a command line client.
-However, the software is easy to install with commands that make sense once you've seen them in action.
+It simplifies the process of entering into a digitally-signed contract and behaving honestly to get what you want whether that's work or money.
+Currently, as Rein is in beta and the process requires use of a command line client.
+However, the software is easy to install and we appreciate your feedback to help make it easier.

-In this tutorial, we will show you how to use Rein to earn Bitcoin or get work done online.
-We will also show you how to generate a couple of standalone Bitcoin keys that will form the basis of your user account in Rein.
+In this tutorial, we will show you how to install the software, setup your account, and get connected.

 ## Time to complete